Academy of Management Discoveries

 - Academy of Management Collections

-AMD is committed to running three virtual paper-development workshops in the next year: November 2020, March 2021, and July 2021.
+AMD is committed to running multiple paper-development workshops each year.
 Prior to each workshop, interested participants will be able to submit an extended abstract for possible acceptance in the workshop.
 If accepted, attendees should expect a mixture of the following activities:

 - Overview of AMD as a journal (mostly pre-work by attendees)